-The Google Pixel 2 XL is a stunning fruit to bear from the company’s still-young focus on melding its software and hardware efforts.
-It’s refined, confidently serving as a showcase of how far Google’s design (and the stock Android experience powering it) have come in the past few years.
+Even years after its release, the Google Pixel 2 XL is a stunning result from the company’s fusing of software and hardware efforts.
+While the phone has been surpassed by the Google Pixel 3 XL, and potentially the more affordable Google Pixel 3a XL, it's still a showcase of how far Google’s design (and the stock Android experience powering it) have come in the past few years.
+At this point, it's cheaper than the latest flagship, too.

-Plus, it’s a launching point for a few interesting debuts, like the intelligent Google Lens feature and the slick, new Pixel Launcher.
+The Google Pixel 2XL debuted a few interesting features, like the intelligent Google Lens feature and the slick, new Pixel Launcher.
+As a first-party device, it also gets first crack at the Android Q beta.

 However, this is also the company’s most expensive phone yet.
 And for that stack of cash, you can easily find a competent option that trumps the Google Pixel 2 XL in terms of hardware features (like expandable storage and wireless charging).